-Posted on 5 months ago by Larry O'Leary
+Posted on about 6 years ago by Larry O'Leary

 Janssen Sciences Ireland UC has announced an expansion of its Ringaskiddy, Co.
 Cork facility that will allow it to meet the critical needs of patients around the world.
 The expansion plans involve an investment of more than €300 million that will increase the existing manufacturing space by an additional 19,100m2, provide employment for up to 450 people during construction and an extra 200 people once completed.